-Fig. 3: Distribution of the expert systems based on language of development development of mobile-based expert systems as it offers greater accessibility and convenience, particularly in rural areas where internet infrastructure may be limited and desktop usage is low.
+Fig. 4 reveals that approximately 93% of the expert systems were deployed in web-based platforms, while 5% were mobile-based, and only 2% were designed for both web and mobile platforms.
+Assuming that the primary target users of agricultural expert systems are the farming community, it would be more practical and impactful to increase the development of mobile-based expert systems as it greater accessibility and convenience, offers particularly in rural areas where internet infrastructure may be limited and desktop usage is low.
 Further, analysis of the literature to find out the expertise of authors reveal that most of them are from engineering and IT, which was followed by agricultural sciences and computer science backgrounds (Fig. 5).
 About the regional distribution of the literatures, most of the literatures were published in Palestine followed by India, Indonesia and other countries.